XiaoxiaoWang87/CollectiveIntelligence/README.md

 # CollectiveIntelligence

-Repository for coding the examples and excercises of the book "Collective Intelligence".
+Coding examples and excercises in the book "Collective Intelligence".